Tinnitus - Don't Suffer in Silence

-But for some, tinnitus is a real problem that negatively impacts on their everyday life: affecting their sleep, increasing stress, decreasing productivity, ruining their careers...
+For some, tinnitus is a permanent problem that negatively impacts everyday life: affecting sleep, increasing stress, decreasing productivity, ruining careers.

-Read on to learn about what it is, what it is like to live with, the causes, prevention and cure.
+Read on to learn more about Tinnitus, what it's like to live with, the causes, prevention and a potential cure.

 - Page Contents